-Despite being a prominent issue in our community, sexual harassment is not often definitively recognized or acknowledged at AISB.
+Even though it can happen, sexual harassment is not always definitively recognized or acknowledged at AISB.
 However, other issues such as mental health, bullying, cyberbullying, digital footprint and so on are touched upon frequently throughout the school year.

-According to the UN’s definition, and present in the AISB Safeguarding Handbook, sexual harassment is defined as the following: “Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.”
-It can occur in a variety of different circumstances:
+According to the UN’s definition, and present in the AISB Safeguarding Handbook, sexual harassment is defined as: “Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.”
+It can present in a variety of different scenarios:

 - Sexual assault.

 - Verbal abuse with a sexual undertone, such as comments about sexual behavior or sexual orientation.

 - Bringing up sexual topics during conversations at school or in other unsuitable settings.

 - Feeling under pressure to engage in sexual activity.

 - Unwanted texts, emails, or images with explicit sexual content.